Brest, Belarus: What to pack, what to wear, and when to go [2023]

 A top rated pillow is this one

-Synagogues may have dress requirements.
+Synagogues may enforce dress requirements.
 At cinema "Belarus':

-If you visit the Outdoor Railway Museum, wear museum-appropriate clothing and take:
+If you see the Outdoor Railway Museum, wear museum-appropriate clothing and take:

 What to wear/what to pack: